 \paragraph{Hierarchical Planning via Simulated Actions} The customary approach to decision-making with world models has been to perform simulations or rollouts based on the specific action space $\mathcal{A}(\pi)$ afforded to the agent.
-While this approach indeed captures all the execution details, the specific idiosyncracies of individual action spaces (e.g., parameter ordering, format, and scale) may distract from transferring knowledge across different action spaces, environments, and tasks for generalizable reasoning.
-The real world may contain a richer range of intentions than what a particular action space offers (e.g., clicking on a flight may mean either exploring the pricing or committing to the option).
+While this approach indeed captures all the execution details, the specific idiosyncrasies of individual action spaces (e.g., parameter ordering, format, and scale) may hinder the transfer of knowledge across different action spaces, environments, and tasks, thereby limiting generalizable reasoning.
+Indeed, the real world may contain a richer range of intentions than what a particular action space offers (e.g., clicking on a flight may mean either exploring the pricing or committing to the option).
 Last but not least, the sequential roll-out over atomic actions can be inefficient and increase opportunities for error accumulation across multi-step, low-level predictions (e.g., swooshing of liquids with each muscle twitch), when higher-level dynamics over more abstract actions (e.g., spilling water due to tilting the glass) remain stable and predictable.
-To close this gap, we adopt a hierarchical architecture which separates high-level, flexible planning from low-level, rigorous execution~\cite{sutton1991dyna}.
-As illustrated in Figure~\ref{fig:intro-world-model}, the agent's policy $p_{\tilde{\pi}}(a'_t \mid \hat{s}_t)$ and world model $p_f(\hat{s}_{t+1} \mid \hat{s}_t, a'_t)$ operate over simulated actions $a'_t$ from a separate action space $\mathcal{A}'$, while another actor $p_\nu(a_t \mid a'_t, \hat{s}_t)$ is responsible for selecting the concrete action $a_t \in \mathcal{A}$ conditioned on the selected simulated action $a_t'$.
+To close this gap, we separate high-level, flexible planning from low-level, rigorous execution~\cite{sutton1991dyna}: the world model simulates over abstract actions that capture intentions, while a separate actor translates the chosen intention into concrete, environment-specific commands.
+In \modelname, this is realized as follows (Figure~\ref{fig:intro-world-model}): the agent's policy $p_{\tilde{\pi}}(a'_t \mid \hat{s}_t)$ and world model $p_f(\hat{s}_{t+1} \mid \hat{s}_t, a'_t)$ operate over simulated actions $a'_t$ from a separate action space $\mathcal{A}'$, while another actor $p_\alpha(a_t \mid a'_t, \hat{s}_t)$ is responsible for selecting the concrete action $a_t \in \mathcal{A}$ conditioned on the selected simulated action $a_t'$.
 This divide-and-conquer approach allows for more generalized reasoning disentangled from the exact details of the concrete action space and enables representation of a richer set of intentions.
 Furthermore, each simulated action $a_t'$ may represent multiple execution steps in the environment (e.g., ``explore the website'' vs ``click on the link''), which shortens the number of rollout steps for higher efficiency and fewer chances for error accumulation.
 In practice, we represent simulated actions $a_t'$ using natural language due to its generality and expressivity, and find it results in more diverse and grounded action proposals, leading to better task success.